 Teaching

-Josh's teaching can be adapted into multiple formats, from workshops and seminar settings, to full course lectures.
-Currently, Josh's teaching at London Met University is delivered to students on the Dietetics BSc and is split into two hour-long sections.
+Josh's teaching at London Met University is delivered to students on the Dietetics BSc and is split into two hour-long sections.
 The first is a talk on the Social Model and the second suggests scenarios to help students apply their knowledge.

 Josh enjoys watching students grow in confidence throughout his sessions, observing that they become increasingly comfortable with asking him to repeat himself, and become accustomed to his speech patterns.